yunji0387/yunji0387/README.md

 - 💻 programming
 - 📱 web/software development
 - 🎮 game development (planning to learn in future)
+- 👤 Artificial Intelligence (planning to learn in future)

 ## 🔭 Working on ...
 - 🔰 Full-stack Weather app